 WP2: Phylogenetic analysis of African swine fever virus (ASFV) and Lumpy skin disease virus (LSDV)

 Tel: 02 379 06 27

 Nick De Regge obtained his PhD in 2007 at Ghent University, Belgium, for his work on pseudorabies virus at the Laboratory of Virology at the Faculty of Veterinary Medicine.
 After a post-doc of 2 years, he started as a scientist at CODA-CERVA in 2010.
 In 2018, CODA-CERVA merged with the Scientific Institute of Public Health and is currently known as Sciensano.

-In September 2021, he became head of the Service of Exotic and Particular Diseases, and took responsibility for the EURL on capripox viruses and acts as deputy-coordinator of the EURL for foot-and-mouth disease.
+In September 2021, he became head of the Service of Exotic and vector-borne diseases and took responsibility for the EURL on capripox viruses and acts as deputy-coordinator of the EURL for foot-and-mouth disease.

-He is involved in several international and national research projects, is member of the Scientific Committee of the Belgian Food Safety Agency and is visiting professor at Ghent University.
+He is involved in several international and national research projects, is a member of the Scientific Committee of the Belgian Food Safety Agency and a visiting professor at Ghent University.